-The Board of Governors presents its Annual Report and audited Financial Statements for the year ended 31 July 2020 which are also prepared to meet the requirements for a Directors' Report and Accounts for Companies Act purposes.
+The Board of Governors presents its Annual Report and audited Financial Statements for the year ended 31 July 2021 which are also prepared to meet the requirements for a Directors' Report and Accounts for Companies Act purposes.

-The financial statements comply with the Charities Act 2011, the Companies Act 2006, the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006 (as amended), the Memorandum and Articles of Association, and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting standards applicable in the UK and Republic of Ireland (FRS 102) effective from 1 January 2015.
+The financial statements comply with the Charities Act 2011, the Companies Act 2006, the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006 (as amended), the Memorandum and Articles of Association, and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting standards applicable in the UK and Republic of Ireland (FRS 102) issued in October 2019.